2020 Congressional races see historic victories for women of color, Indigenous, and LGBTQ candidates

 Among the candidates who cinched victories, there were some historic firsts:

-- Cori Bush became the first Black female elected to Congress in the state of Missouri.
+- Cori Bush became the first Black female elected to Congress in the State of Missouri.

-- Ritchie Torres (D-NY), the first openly gay Afro-Latino, and Mondaire Jones (D-NY), the first openly gay Black man, were elected to the House.
+- Democrat Ritchie Torres, the first openly gay Afro-Latino elected to the House, and Democrat Mondaire Jones of New York, the first openly gay Black man elected to the House, were elected to the House.

 - Six Indigenous candidates won House seats, setting a record for representation.
-Among them are the first two Native women: Deb Haaland (D-NM) and Sharice Davids (D-KS).
-The other Indigenous candidates elected are Tom Cole (R-OK), Markwayne Mullin (R-OK), Yvette Herrell (R-NM), and Kaiali’i “Kai” Kahele (D-HI).
+Among them are the first two Native women: Deb Haaland (a Democrat from New Mexico) and Sharice Davids (a Democrat from Kansas).
+The other Indigenous candidates elected are Republicans Tom Cole and Markwayne Mullin (both from Oklahoma), Yvette Herrell (a Republican from New Mexico), and Democrat Kaiali’i “Kai” Kahele (from Hawaii).

-- Haaland and Herrell are joined by Teresa Leger Fernandez (D-NM), making New Mexico’s delegation the first one made up entirely of women of color.
+- Haaland and Herrell are joined by Democrat Teresa Leger Fernandez (from New Mexico), making New Mexico’s delegation the first one made up entirely of women of color.

-- Susan Collins‘s (R-ME) win makes her the first woman to be elected to a fifth Senate term in the state of Maine.
+- The win of Susan Collins (a Republican from Maine) makes her the first woman to be elected to a fifth Senate term in the State of Maine.

-- Other women newly elected to Congress include Diana Harshbarger (R-TN), whose win broke into the nine-member all-male delegation in Tennessee; Nikema Williams (D-GA); Cynthia Lummis (R-WY); and Maria Elvira Salazar (R-FL).
+- Other women newly elected to Congress include Republican Diana Harshbarger (from Tennessee), whose win broke into the nine-member all-male delegation in that state; Democrat Nikema Williams (from Georgia); Republican Cynthia Lummis (from Wyoming), and Republican Maria Elvira Salazar (from Florida).

 Before this election, there were 535 members of the 116th Congress.
 Of them, 10 are LGBT (two in the Senate and eight in the House of Representatives), 127 are women (26 in the Senate and 101 in the House of Representatives), and 116 are nonwhite (including Black, Hispanic, Asian/Pacific Islander, and Native American candidates).
-The results of the current election will continue to make Congress more diverse and representative of the U.S. population, but experts estimate it will take nearly a century for it to even reach gender parity.
+The results of the current election will continue to make Congress more diverse and representative of the U.S. population, but experts estimate it will take nearly a century for it even to reach gender parity.